 This site is an independent educational resource on US mattress sizing standards.
 It is not affiliated with any mattress, bedding, or furniture manufacturer.
-Dimension data is sourced from the International Sleep Products Association (ISPA) and ASTM F1566.
+Dimension data is sourced from the International Sleep Products Association (ISPA) size schedule and Voluntary Dimensional Guidelines for Bedding.
 We do not sell mattresses or accept paid placement.

 Year-stamped reference